soft whole wheat sourdough rolls

 • I prefer baking in a 13×9-inch pan for pull-apart rolls.
 You could also bake them on a half-sheet pan lined with parchment paper.

 • Place your dough in a warm place for the bulk ferment and proof.
 It’s a slow-moving dough, and a warm temperature makes the process go faster.
-I like to aim for 80°F for the timeline in this recipe.
 I put my dough in my turned-off oven with the light on or in the microwave with the light on and the door ajar.
 I keep my ambient thermometer in with the dough to make sure the temperature is not getting any warmer than 80°F.

 Equipment Needed